statistikat/chainSTAT/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This example shows how to use the `chainlinkAO` function.
+For demonstration we first generate a time series that represents the current price series and deflate it to mimic the corresponding pyp series.

 ``` r
 library(chainSTAT)